Do SN 1987A data yield the three neutrino masses?: Fitting 30 data points to 3 lines

 \section{Fitting 30 data points to 3 lines}

 Thirty neutrinos is not a very large number, but the distinctiveness of a pattern counts for far more than the sheer number of events.
-Thus, the $\Omega^-$ particle which led to quarks was confirmed in 1964 at Brookhaven National Laboratory by observing just one single``Gold Standard" event.~\citep{Barnes1964} In the present case, the pattern found when the SN 1987A data is plotted (see Fig.1) is also very distinctive since every one of the 30 neutrinos from SN 1987A lies on or next to one of three straight lines through the origin as predicted, and only one data point very near the origin is within an error bar width of two lines.
-The least square fit of the 30 data points to three lines through the origin has three free parameters, $S_j$ the slopes of the three straight lines in Fig. 1 yielding 27 degrees of freedom.
-The parameter H, the size of the constant horizontal error bar on each data point in Fig.1 is also adjusted.
+Thus, the $\Omega^-$ particle which led to quarks was confirmed in 1964 at Brookhaven National Laboratory by observing just one single``Gold Standard" event.~\citep{Barnes1964} In the present case, the pattern found when the SN 1987A data is plotted (see Fig.2) is also very distinctive since every one of the neutrinos from SN 1987A lies on or next to one of three straight lines through the origin as predicted, and only one data point very near the origin is within an error bar width of two lines.
+The least squares fit of 30 data points to three lines having a common $t=0$ origin has three free parameters, $M_j$ the slopes of the three straight lines in Fig. 2 yielding 27 degrees of freedom.
+The parameter H, the size of the constant horizontal error bar on each data point in Fig. 2 is also adjusted -- see Fig. 3 -- where it can be seen that the value $H=0.5$ seconds or larger gives a reasonable fit.
+It is reassuring that this value of $H$ is within a factor of two of the earlier uncertainty inferred from the average time (0.3 s) between the first and second event in each detector.
+Obviously, the uncertainty of each neutrino arrival $t$ is known to far greater precision than $H=0.5$ sec, which measures the uncertainty caused by setting the burst arrival equal to that of the first event in each detector.
 Since each data point has both x and y error bars, we can then convert the x error into an "effective" y error by multiplying the x uncertainty by the slope of the line, and combine it with the y uncertainty in quadrature.
 If a data point lies close to two straight lines, we simply choose the line that gives the smaller contribution to chi square.
-Only a few of the data points lie beyond $1\sigma$ of a straight line.\\ \\ The good fit shown in Fig 1 has a chi square of 25.4.
-Given 27 degrees of freedom we find $p=55\%.$ This excellent best fit was for a horizontal error bar of two seconds on all data points, and the fit would still be acceptable but significantly worse for a one second horizontal error bar ($p=15\%$.)
-For a fuller description of how the $\chi^2$ fit probability depends on the size of the horizontal error bar see Fig. 2 We have seen that exactly simultaneous neutrino emissions requires the data must lie on one of three lines through the origin in a $1/E^2$ versus t plot.
-Therefore the goodness of fits using 1 and 2 sec horizontal error bars shows they will continue to lie on or near these lines if the time window of neutrino emissions is also no more than 1-2 seconds. \\ \\